 - terms and conditions for your policy

 It is important that you answer the questions honestly.
-Providing misleading answers could lead an insurer to deny a claim you make.
+Providing misleading or incomplete answers could lead an insurer to cancel or vary your cover, or decline a claim you make.

 Making a claim on income protection insurance